-5. If you decide not to change the language, do not press either button.
+If you decide not to change the language, do not press either button.
 After 5 seconds, the VR session will end, and the language will not be changed.

-Pairing procedure
+Connecting procedure

-The pairing procedure must be performed when the vehicle is stationary.
+The connecting procedure must be performed when the vehicle is stationary.
 If the vehicle starts moving during the procedure, the procedure will be cancelled.